Michael-Kagnew/seg3103_playground/Lab03/README.md

 As mentioned, the refactoring was limited since every other part of the code was covered successfully, except for that single condition.
 Therefore, no changes were made.
 However, at 98.5% branch coverage, with many other coverages at 100%, we believe this number achieves a satisfactory amount of testing.

 Below is the screnshot of the coverage after refactoring.
-As seen, there is no change after any refactoring, especially since it is impossible to get that one condition to sucessfully pass.
+As seen, there is no change after any refactoring, especially since it is impossible to get that one condition to sucessfully pass.<br>
 ![image](./assets/Lab3AddedTestsCoverage.png)